 Animal welfare concerns

-Since pithing is not a killing method, but rather an adjunct method, it doesn’t have any welfare concerns of its own.
+Since pithing must only be performed in unconscious, previously stunned animals, it doesn’t have any welfare concerns of its own.
 However, it shares the welfare concerns of the primary method of killing or stunning.

 Animal-based and other measures